upsideos/upsideos-solana-rwa/README.md

 ## Maximum Number of Holders Allowed

 By default Transfer Groups cannot receive token transfers.
-To receive tokens the issuer gathers AML/KYC information and then calls `initializeSecurityAssociatedAccount()`.
+To receive tokens the issuer gathers AML/KYC information and then calls `initializeSecurityAssociatedAccount(groupId, holderId)`.

 A single Holder may have unlimited Wallet addresses.
 This cannot be altered.
 The Issuer can only configure the maximum number of **Holders** allowed (via Transfer Admin) by calling `setHolderMax`.
 By default, this limit is set to `2**64-1`.